Entertaining stories from deer life. Curious facts. Funny deer pictures and videos.

 Certainly if the marigolds are the only thing you’re growing in your garden, we’d speculate deer wouldn’t cross oceans or climb mountains to get to your ‘buffet’.

-Theoretically, if there’s many-many fragrant marigolds in your backyard, and they’re able to cloak the scents of other plants that deer might enjoy, plus somewhere around the corner there’s a fruit garden, it could work.
+Theoretically, if there’s many-many fragrant marigolds in your backyard, and they’re able to cloak the scents of other plants that deer might enjoy, plus somewhere around the corner - there’s a fruit garden - a more inviting site, it could work.
 It would depend on many factors, for example, how hungry are the deer in your area, if there was a dry season that left deer with few options, how the wind is blowing etc.

 So again, it's a long shot, but if you wanted to grow marigolds to repel deer, you would need to plant a lot of them.
 In order to overpower any appealing fragrances, there would have to be a ton of marigolds and/or other plants deer consider rather repugnant.
 Think lavender, rosemary, mint, basil and geraniums.